 Life in Rural Texas — Without Coronavirus

-Twenty-four of Texas’s 254 counties have reported no cases of Covid-19.
+Twenty-four of the state’s 254 counties have reported no cases of Covid-19.

-(CN) — Kenedy County, Texas is up front about its lack of accommodations.
+HOUSTON (CN) — Kenedy County, Texas, is up front about its lack of accommodations.
 Large signs on its main highway, U.S. Route 77, say there are no services for 60 or 70 miles.
 There are no restaurants, gas stations or barbershops, no businesses at all, in the county seat Sarita.

 “I would say out of every 1,000 cars maybe one would pull over.
 It depends what time of year it is.
 It’s so small that if you are driving at 80 or 90 mph and you blink your eyes, you’ll miss the whole town,” said Kenedy County’s emergency management coordinator Tomás Sanchez.